fiskl-accounting/help-docs/docs/getting-started/with-invoicing.md

 import LayoutPair from '@site/src/components/LayoutPair';

-We created a series of steps with guided walk through to help you get started with invoicing.
+To get you started with invoicing, we've put together a flexible series of guided steps.
+Feel free to choose the ones that best suit your needs.

 ### Complete your company profile